 Encourage your child to move across the bridge in different manners such as running, stomping, walking and jumping.

 If you would like to add in some handwriting practice, I have also created these writing sheets (see download below) to compliment the book.

 Free Three Billy Goats Gruff Printables for Email Subscribers

-Are you ready to meet the needs of all your growing readers?
+Are you ready to bring joy and play into children’s lives through books?
 Become a part of the Growing Book by Book community and receive emails full of time-saving resources and offers.
 As a thank you, you’ll receive the Three Billy Goats Gruff resource pack.